Malcolm Allison: Crystal Palace

 On 31 March 1973, Allison was appointed manager of Crystal Palace.
+His salary was £13,000 a year, on a five-year contract.
 The club had struggled in the top flight throughout the 1972–73 season and he replaced Bert Head.
 Despite his arrival Palace were relegated, losing five out of their last seven games.

 Allison immediately instigated a huge stylistic shift both on and off the field, raising Palace's profile with his charismatic media appearances, replacing the club's rather homely nickname 'The Glaziers' with 'The Eagles', and ending the 68-year association with claret-and-blue kits.
 Palace's highly recognisable red-and-blue striped home kit was introduced, and later, the all-white strip with red and blue sash, changes which still reflect in the character of the club today.

 The following season, 1973–74, was even more disastrous because of a second successive relegation.

 Allison completely restructured the side in an attempt to halt the club's decline and he angered many fans with his decision to replace favourite John Jackson in the Palace goal.
 Allison's larger than life image was a mixed blessing in Division Three for it raised hopes and aspirations of supporters while also serving to motivate other clubs when they visited Selhurst Park.
 Palace defender Jim Cannon said: "Malcolm Allison put Palace on the map.
 No other man could single-handedly take a club from the First Division to the Third Division and still become an instant hero".

 However 1975–76 ended up the most successful season for Allison at Selhurst Park as he spurred Palace on to an FA Cup semi-final appearance, after brilliant victories against higher league opposition in the shape of Leeds United, Chelsea and Sunderland.
 The eventual winners Southampton proved too strong in the semi-final which was played at Stamford Bridge.
 The FA Cup run was also notable for the first appearance of Allison's trademark fedora hat during a third-round game at Scarborough and his use of the sweeper system in football which, at the time, was a relatively new idea.

 With the team failing to reach Wembley and win promotion (despite building up a big lead in the league table in the early part of the season) Allison resigned in May 1976.
 He returned to the club in 1980–81 for a two-month period in a doomed attempt to avoid relegation from the top flight.